nidorx/ecs-lua/README.md

 #### Accessing components data

-To gain access to the components data of an entity, simply use the `get` method of the `world`.
+To gain access to the components data of an entity, simply use the `get` method of the `world`

 ```lua
 local color = world.get(cubeEntity, ColorComponent)